domasles/domax-lt/site/collections/_posts/2025-09-29-paperchat.md

 PaperChat demonstrates several important principles for modern software development:

 ### Privacy by Design

 By requiring self-hosted deployment, the plugin ensures that player data never leaves the server operator's control.
 This approach could serve as a model for other AI integrations in gaming.

 ### Community Ownership

 Rather than building a centralized service, PaperChat empowers communities to run their own AI integrations.
 This creates resilience and prevents vendor lock-in.

 ### Transparent Technology

 The open-source nature allows communities to understand exactly how their AI integration works, fostering trust and enabling customization.

 ## Future Development

 The roadmap for PaperChat includes:

 - **Enhanced Provider Support**: Integration with more AI services and local models
-- **Advanced Features**: Image analysis, voice integration, and multi-modal AI
-- **Better Integration**: Deeper Minecraft integration with world awareness
+- **Better Integration**: Deeper Minecraft integration with world awareness (building an agentic app)
 - **Community Tools**: Web interface for configuration and monitoring

 ## Getting Started

 ### Quick Setup

 For server administrators:

 1. Download PaperChat from [GitHub Releases](https://github.com/domasles/paperchat/releases) or [Modrinth](https://modrinth.com/project/vV2xfFAq)